MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/recordref/recordref-settable-method.md

 *Rec*
 &emsp;Type: [Record](../record/record-data-type.md)
-The Record for which you want to specify a table.
+The Record you want to refer to the table.